shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mudrich was swinging her hammer left and right, keeping the cats at bay.
 She was moving at normal speed, apparently she had gone out of the range of the drums.

-*PLOK!* Another cat were dropped to the ground.
+*PLOK!* Another cat was dropped to the ground.

 Lemilay emerged from the woods, bald spot active.
 “There!
 They’re getting on the boat!”
 She pointed.